jmersonuo/jmersonuo.github.io/StoryMaps/map-journal-tutotial.md

 ## V. Customize the map ##

 Now that we know how to add sections, let's look at editing the map.
 Go back to the top (Main Stage) and click the pencil to edit the section.
-Now click "edit" besode the map title.
+Now click "edit" beside the map title.

 In the map editor you can customize the maps that used in your story.
 ### 1. Change the basemap ###